Effective Retail Audit That Boosts Sales with 10 Step Checklist

 - Communicate date, time, and duration of audit

-Having a duration, date and time in mind for the audit, discussing it with your retailers, and finalising once all parties are in agreement is crucial.
+Having a duration, date and time in mind for the audit, discussing it with your retailers, and finalizing once all parties are in agreement is crucial.
 A lack of communication here could spell disaster as multiple disruptions could occur from unplanned or uncommunicated activities.

 For example, if it’s the season for a product type that brings in a lot more footfall than usual, setting up an audit during such a period could mean missed opportunities for the retailer or an inadequate audit in all the commotion.